 - Prepare tabakh (idli tray) by lightly greasing indentations or lining with silicone liners.
 You can also use a cotton handkerchief to line your trays.
-Just cut a hole in center of each handkerchief to position on trays before filling and stacking.
+Just cut a hole in the center of each handkerchief to position it on trays before filling and stacking.
 You can wash and reuse your handkerchiefs.

 - Fill each well with batter.
 Don't over-fill the wells if cooking in a stacked tier or the idli tops will be dented.
 Place filled idli molds in a pot with gently boiling water.
 Place a lid on the pot.
 Steam idli until risen and set. the surface of the idli will be firm to light touch.
 Three-inch idli take about 12 minutes.
 Adjust time for smaller or larger idli.